 Educational Unit Mortgage burned, 100th Anniversary Celebration, Altar Guild organized and Building Fund established.

 Pastor H.J.
 Rasmassen retires.

 Planning Council established.

 Groundbreaking September 1, 1974.

 Pastor Johnson passes away after being stricken with cancer.
-Funeral services were held in February 1, 1975.
+Funeral services were held on February 1, 1975.
 The Rev. Thomas Smrcka called as pastor.
+He stays at McFarland Lutheran until 1990.
+The third church is destroyed by fire in a controlled burn.
 Dedication of new worship center.

-Interim Pastor Rev. Joel Diemer McFarland Lutheran votes to administer and finance McFarland Lutheran Christian Preschool independently from Martin Luther Christian Day School located in Stoughton.
+Interim Pastor Rev. Joel Diemer arrives in January 1991, stays until the summer of 1992.
+McFarland Lutheran votes to administer and finance McFarland Lutheran Christian Preschool independently from Martin Luther Christian Day School located in Stoughton.

 Construction started on the new addition to the current church (new Family Life Center, the new entrance and Gathering area, new Sunday school rooms, additional preschool rooms and remodeling of the old Educational Wing for church staff)

 Rev. Jerry Pribbenow replaces Lund as the part-time pastor stays until 2010.